 This is the part that helps you get used to the idea of minimalism.
 It’s hard at first.
 But according to this article, you can do things like setting aside an area of your space that is going to be free of unneeded items, or at least be tidy.
 When you experience how ‘freeing’ it is to have that space always be neat, clear and usable, you can become encouraged to expand it to other parts of your home.

 Step 5: Declutter your new home

 You may have begun this process before you called in your Surrey movers.
 And it will continue after you move too!

 Decluttering will involve asking yourself if you really need ‘X’ at every turn: when you’re shopping, when you’re putting clothes away, and all the time.
 It will be a goal toreduce, reduce, reduce.

 Think you’ll have trouble with this step?
 Others have too.
 This article explains how to overcome common barriers to getting rid of things.

 To make this easier, you can start by just removing things you have doubles of.
 Or, you can start one room at a time.
 Or, you can put things you think you won’t need away for a while, and see if you really miss them before totally getting rid of them.

 Articles on the web about this subject will mention buying higher quality, and more cherishable items going forward.
 That way, your things will last longer, and you won’t need as many things.
 Imagine how easy your next move will be!

-To conclude: your move in Surrey can make minimalism easier than if you weren’t moving
+To conclude: your move can make minimalism easier than if you weren’t moving!

 As we mentioned above, the move itself will be a great fresh start, and a good excuse to start on the path of minimalism.